For both your sake and mine, I prefer to charge per project/contract instead of per hour/day.

 What a client pays me for are my skills and the end product itself, be it an online store or a business card, NOT how much time I spent on the project.

 If I finish the project earlier than expected, that should be a bonus for the client since he gets what he wants done quicker.
 It’s not a bargaining chip to lower the contract price because I spent less time on it.

 Likewise if I finish the project later than expected, it’s not a chance for me to ask for more money because I spent more time on it.

 Just let your word ‘Yes’ mean yes, and your ‘No,’ no. —Matthew 5:37

-However, I don't recommend this since I have wifely and motherly duties to care for as well.
-The client has no means of monitoring whether the hours/days they are paying me for are solely devoted to the project or not.
-This is why my daily rate is capped at $250/day since I can only realistically work for max 5 hours within a 24-hour period.
+I don’t prefer charging per hour since I have wifely and motherly duties to care for as well.
+The client has no means of monitoring whether the hours they are paying me for will be solely devoted to the project or not.
+So to keep things fair for both parties, charging on a per project/contract basis and delivering by a set time-frame is the way to go.

 For ongoing projects though, I recommend a monthly support subscription fee instead.
 (See below)